cake-tech/cake-docs/docs/cryptos/bitcoin.md

 ## PayJoin

-Bitcoin PayJoin is a privacy-enhancing feature that allows multiple users to combine their transactions into a single one, making it more difficult for third parties to track individual transactions.
-When a user initiates a PayJoin transaction, their wallet combines their payment with other users' payments, resulting in a single transaction that includes multiple inputs and outputs.
-This technique makes it challenging for observers to determine which output corresponds to which user's payment, thereby improving overall transaction privacy.
+Payjoin v2 is a privacy-preserving and fee-saving feature in Bitcoin that allows the sender and recipient of a transaction to work together to create a single transaction.
+This transaction has inputs from _both_ the sender and receiver, breaking the most common surveillance techniques against Bitcoin and allowing for better scaling and fee savings in some circumstances as well.

+To learn more, visit [Payjoin.org](https://payjoin.org/docs/how-payjoin-saves/) or check out [this amazing "zine"](https://satsie.dev/zines/payjoin) on the topic.

 !!! note
-    Using PayJoin requires both parties to be online with their wallet open for the duration of the transaction, and requires both parties to be using a PayJoin compatible wallet.
+    Using PayJoin requires both parties to be using a PayJoin compatible wallet, and for the recipient to already have at least one coin or output in their wallet.

 ### Enable PayJoin